-A search field is a style of text field that’s optimized for performing text-based searches in a large collection of values.
+A search field is a style of text field optimized for performing text-based searches in a large collection of values.
 Many windows include a search field in the toolbar, but a search field can also be displayed in the body area of a window.
-A search field includes a magnifying glass icon, and can also include placeholder text and a cancellation button.
+A search field displays a magnifying glass icon, and can also include placeholder text and a cancellation button.

 Use a search field instead of a standard text field to implement search.
 A text field doesn’t have the search field appearance that people expect.

 Avoid supplying an introductory label.
 People are familiar with the distinctive appearance of a search field, so there is no need to label it.
-The exception to this is when you place a search field in a toolbar.
+The exception is when you place a search field in a toolbar.
 In this case, you must supply the label "Search", to be displayed when users configure the toolbar to show icons and text or text only.

 In general, enable the cancellation button.
 Most search fields include a cancellation button that erases the contents of the field and immediately terminates the search.